 In 1943, Malcolm & Farquharson’s services were dispensed with.
 Control of R Malcolm was taken over Eric Mobbs as Managing Director and Marcel Lobelle as Chief Designer.
 In 1944 Lobelle was appointed a director of the company.
 In October 1946, the name was changed to ML Aviation for the White Waltham site and ML Engineering at Slough, the initials being taken from the managing director and chief designer.

 Following the end of the Second World War, many companies suffered from falling and cancelled government military contracts.
-However the coming of the East and West Cold War brought more work for ML Aviation and ML Engineering and through the 1950s the companies continued to expand.
+However the coming of the East and West Cold War brought more work for ML Aviation and ML Engineering who were involved in the development of weapons carriage a for and release for the new generation of military jet aircraft, and through the 1950s the companies continued to expand.

 The expansion required finance and so 1958 ML created the public company ML Holdings.
 This new company diversified into non-aerospace business which generated more finance.
 It was a golden age for the company.

 From the 1950s, ML Aviation designed and built an extraordinary range of systems, accessories and equipment for the aviation industry especially for military applications.
-From the 1950s, ML Aviation designed and built an extraordinary range of systems, accessories and equipment for the aviation industry especially for military applications.
+White Waltham had the design facilities, Slough did much manufacturing especially of specialised materials then White Waltham would do final assembly and testing.
 The following list represents a fraction of the company’s activities:

 Helicopter and Aeroplane Ground Handling Equipment